-All time spent with a COC women needs to be documented and signed for by the supervising midwife or registered health professional who is responsible for the women on the 'verification of visits' form.
+All time spent with a COC woman needs to be documented and signed for by the supervising midwife or registered health professional who is responsible for the women on the 'Verification of Visits' form.
 Visits that are not signed for will not be counted.